LIBERTY

 criminal charge is a reversion to the barbaric days of the Salem (and

-the accused became another accused The IRS has a lengthy and consistent track
+defending the accused became another accused The IRS has a lengthy and

-record of adamant refusal to declare in court documents and in testimony, in
+consistent track record of adamant refusal to declare in court documents and

 In